 High Performance Parallel Exports

 When using standard SQL, we can create a table by issuing the CREATE TABLE statement, however, this will create an empty table that we then have to insert data into.
-Starting in the 3.0 release, Dremio provides the formal ability to export virtual datasets (VDS) to their respective sources (S3, ADLS, HDFS, MapR-FS and NAS) using standard SQL-based commands.
-Create Table As Select or CTAS will allow users to create and populate a virtual dataset and write it to specific sources that they have WRITE access to in a single SQL statement.
+Dremio provides the formal ability to export virtual datasets (VDS) to their respective sources (S3, ADLS, HDFS, and NAS) using standard SQL-based commands.
+Create table as select (CTAS) will allow users to create and populate a virtual dataset and write it to specific sources that they have WRITE access to in a single SQL statement.

-In this tutorial, we will help you understand the use cases that this feature will help you with, then we will explore how you can enable it in any of the data sources that support this ability today.
+In this tutorial, we explore the use cases that this feature will help you with, then we explore how you can enable it in any of the data sources that support this ability today.
 Additionally, we will execute the CTAS command and check out the results.

 The CTAS Use Case